Big Violent J, the Duke of the Wicked, is the first of the two wicked clowns.

 The Mighty Death Pop

-" people who abuse their lives by playing with death and taking stupid risks that could end their life.
+The second Joker's Card of the second deck.
+Its role is to "pop" people who abuse their lives by playing with death and taking stupid risks that could end their life.
 However, it lacks the ability to actually judge the people it kills, presumedly leaving it up to the Wraith to send them to their afterlife.

 Tropes that apply to The Mighty Death Pop